StopSec/StopSec-System/README.md

 StopSec is a wireless protocol designed for cooperative spectrum sharing, enabling primary users to reactively stop interference from secondary users.

 This profile is intended for doing any experiment using StopSec.

-This profile can allocate X310 radios (+ compute) and Database Server.
+This experiment uses rooftop SDR nodes (USRP X310) and compute nodes from the Emulab cluster.

 Instructions: